To the boy who is suddenly surfacing and haunts:

 ballerina in a music box from long ago?
 I am not a lost child but lost

 childhoods.
-I am the ogre mask, the drunkard elf, the beautiful fairy whose
+I am the ogre mask, the drunkard elf, the flightless fairy

 because unwritten.
 Let me teach you to dance, and you will